Qausain/Real-ESRGAN-Windows/README.md

    ```
 3. (Optional) run through a video

    I've wrote a simple Python file that would generate a .bat file that will help you run through all the frames in a video.
+Download the `func.py` in this repo.

    Open up [Anaconda](https://www.anaconda.com/download/) prompt, input these commands to download these libraries:
    ```